segmentio/segment-docs/src/segment-app/iam/sso.md

 You can configure as many IdP connections to your workspace as needed to support IdP-initiated authentication.
 This allows seamless migration from one system to a new one, if, for example, your organization switches IdP vendors or switches from GSuite to a dedicated SAML IdP like Okta or OneLogin.

 To enable SSO-based login from the Segment login page (app.segment.com/login), you must first verify that you own the domain, and connect it to your organization's Segment account.
-Once you have done that, SSO users from your domain can use the Segment login page to access your default Segment workspace.
+After you have done that, SSO users from your domain can use the Segment login page to access your default Segment workspace.

 The Segment login page can only be connected to one workspace.
 To use your IdP with multiple workspaces, you will have to initiate login to the other workspaces from the IdP instead of through the login portal.